 Is there a way to remove string algae from my pond and rubber liner, without destroying the liner?

 Don’t be afraid to learn to use a water test kit.
-You water goal is to keep the ammonia, nitrite and nitrate at their lowest levels.
+Your water goal is to keep the ammonia, nitrite, and nitrate at their lowest levels.